xl

 Some xlPrecision functions use different syntax than this for formatting negatives.
 See the Function Reference entries for each xlPrecision function.

 By default, xlPrecision does not add thousands separators such as the comma in "1,000".
-On all editions except for the 25 SD and 35 SD editions, you can optionally add them:
+On all editions except for the 25 SD edition, you can optionally add them:

 In cell C4, change the formula "=xlpSUBTRACT(A1,A2,2)" to "=xlpSUBTRACT(A1,A2,2,TRUE)".